 If you have a severe reaction, treatment will be stopped immediately.

 You can still have sex during treatment.
-As it’s not known if chemotherapy drugs can pass into vaginal fluids (or semen), most hospital specialists advise using barrier methods of contraception, such as condoms, for a few days after chemotherapy is given.
+It’s thought that chemotherapy drugs can’t pass into vaginal fluids or semen, but this can’t be completely ruled out as chemotherapy drugs can pass into the blood and some other body fluids.
+Most hospital specialists will advise using barrier methods of contraception, such as condoms during treatment, and for a few days after chemotherapy is given.

 Live vaccines contain a small amount of live virus or bacteria.
 If you have a weakened immune system, which you may do during chemotherapy, they could be harmful.

-It’s safe to have these vaccines six months after your chemotherapy finishes.
-Talk to your GP or specialist before having any vaccinations.
+It’s safe to have these vaccines six months after your treatment finishes.
+Talk to your GP or treatment team before having any vaccinations.

-If someone you live with needs to have a live vaccine speak to your specialist or GP.
+If anyone you have close contact with needs to have a live vaccine speak to your treatment team or GP.
 They can advise what precautions you may need to take depending on the vaccination.

-If you’re already having chemotherapy, talk to your chemotherapy specialist or breast care nurse about the best time to have your flu jab.
+Talk to your chemotherapy team or breast care nurse about the best time to have your flu jab.